taylorsyde/taylorsyde/README.md

-- 👋 Hi, I’m Taylor. (she/her)
+- 👋 Hello, I’m Taylor. (she/her)
-- 👀 I’m interested in STEAM education, enviornmental stewardship, and reducing worldsuck.
+- 🧠 I’m a passionate STEAM communicator and emerging data analyst with a Bachelors' in Mathematics.
 - 📚 I’m currently enrolled in Data Analytics Boot Camp at UTSA.
-- 💞️ I’m looking to collaborate on an analysis of green death practices.
+- ✍️ I’m looking to collaborate on projects related (but not limited) to, green death practices, environmental stewardship, and STEM education.
-- 📫 How to reach me ...TBD
+- 📬 Let's keep in touch. tay.lyons@hotmail.com

 <!---
 taylorsyde/taylorsyde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.